-- Check to see if the person is breathing.
-If he or she is breathing, position the person on his or her back.
+- Check whether the person is breathing.
+If they are not breathing, have someone call 911 immediately.
+If they are breathing, position the person on their back.

 - Raise the person’s legs at least 12 inches above the ground.

 - Loosen any restrictive clothing or belts.
-If the person does not regain consciousness within one minute, call 911.
+If the person doesn’t regain consciousness within one minute, call 911.

-- Check the person’s airway to make sure it is not obstructed.
+- Check the person’s airway to make sure there’s no obstruction.

 - Check again to see if the person is breathing, coughing, or moving.
 These are signs of positive circulation.
-If these signs are absent, start CPR until emergency personnel arrive.
+If these signs are absent, perform cardiopulmonary resuscitation (CPR) until emergency personnel arrive.

-If a person becomes unconscious or stops breathing, call 9-1-1 or ask someone else to.
-Before beginning CPR, ask loudly, “Are you OK?”
-If the person does not respond, begin CPR.
+If a person stops breathing, call 911 or ask someone else to.
+Before beginning CPR, ask loudly, “Are you okay?”
+If the person doesn’t respond, begin CPR.

-- Lay the person on his or her back on a firm surface.
+- Lay the person on their back on a firm surface.